“I wouldn’t care if someone put my new songs up online, because selling records is completely, utterly a thing of the past.”

 Not only did each of these songs have its own individual sonic flavor, each one came complete with quite striking and markedly different visual approaches, from the stop-motion animation of the self-fulfilling horror prophecy of Making Monsters, to the down-home twang-bang homage of Hell Haw, to the Zappaesque backyard slam jam of Here’s to the Crazy Ones.

-Now, all of those YouTube-debuted songs have been put together under the auspices of John 5 and The Creatures, and the album has been duly dubbed Season of the Witch, available today in various formats via the man’s own custom label, 60 Cycle Hum.
+Now, all of those YouTube-debuted songs have been put together under the auspices of John 5 and The Creatures, and the album has been duly dubbed, available today in various formats via the man’s own custom label, 60 Cycle Hum.

 “The whole idea was to show a variation in style,” John 5 explained to Digital Trends.
 “Whenever you listen to a CD or an album, it gets tiresome hearing the same thing over and over and over again.
 Releasing each song individually first on YouTube really worked for me.
 And now that we’re at the release date, you can get the physical CD if you want it.
 I’m not looking to sell a lot of CDs; I don’t really care about that.
 But when people get the CD now, they’ll go, ‘I already know this song, this song, and this song.’
 It’s like picking up an old CD you love and going, ‘I know all these songs!’”